 The workshop will include a practical case study to work through your learnings.
 Join us for what is always an interactive and informative kick off workshop for the year.

-Registration commences at 11.45 am for 12 noon start.
-Lunch provided.
+Registration commences at 7.15 am for 7.30am start.
+Breakfast provided.

 Mark Leopold is Head of Workplace Engagement for beyondblue, a national organisation that provides information and support to help everyone in Australia achieve their best possible mental health.